Can You Do Yoga During Periods? Yes, These 8 Simple Poses

 5. Cobra Pose Or Bhujangasana

 The cobra pose or bhujangasana improves the flexibility of your spine while also strengthening back muscles.
-This equips your body to better cope with the backache and pain associated with a period.14 Here’s what you need to do:
+This equips your body to better cope with a backache and pain associated with a period.8 Here’s what you need to do:

 - Lie on your stomach with your feet together.
-Put your hands palm down near your shoulders, just below them.
+Put your palms down near your shoulders, just below them.
 Keep your forehead gently resting on the ground.

 - Slowly lift your head up off the floor as you inhale, grazing the floor with your nose and then chin.